ashans/ashans/README.md

 - 👋 Hi, I’m @ashans
 - 💻 Senior Software Engineer @ MyBudget
-- 👀 I’m interested in Software development and Data Science
+- 👀 I’m interested in Software development
-- 🌱 I’m currently learning Data Science and Analytics | University of Moratuwa

 <!---
 ashans/ashans is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.